 Senior residents from our anesthesia department have the opportunity to travel abroad on clinical and education missions in sub-Saharan Africa and Asia.
 For details on other opportunities, please contact us.

-Through the Botswana Global Health Program senior residents and fellows can complete a four-week elective at Scottish Livingstone Hospital (SLH) in Molepolole, Botswana under the supervision of Dr. Edward Clune, a BIDMC faculty anesthesiologist and Director of Anesthesia and Critical Care at SLH.
+Through the Botswana Global Health Program senior residents and fellows can complete a four-week elective at Princess Marina Hospital in Gaborone, under the supervision of Dr. Edward Clune, a BIDMC faculty anesthesiologist and Director of the Anesthesia and Critical Care rotation in Botswana.
 Learn more about our long-term partnership with SLH.

 Senior residents have the opportunity to complete a month-long rotation at Peking Union Medical College Hospital (PUMCH) in China, a 2,000-bed quaternary care facility and the top hospital in China.
 During this month, residents attend lectures and clinical or quality improvement meetings, learn to manage diseases rarely seen at BIDMC, learn about resource availability overseas and learn about differences in health care systems and in anesthesia residency training programs.

 They also participate as team consultants for the perioperative management of patients and take part in developing educational activities and research projects.
 Teaching activities and surgical conferences are either conducted in English or will have translation services available.

 The No Pain Labor and Delivery – Global Health Initiative is one of the longest-running international training programs in the department.
 Senior residents and fellows can join a team of BIDMC physicians and nurses in traveling to a hospital in China for a week of education, lectures, and hands-on training and simulation.

 During this week, the team members share ideas on how to improve patient care in labor and delivery and provide training to local care providers.